-886 Advanced Ceramics (Independent Study) - Senior (elective) - 1 credit/full year
+886 Advanced Ceramics 1 (Independent Study) - Senior (elective) - .5 credit/semester

 This independent study is offered to seniors who have completed Ceramics 1 and 2.
 The student must make arrangements with the teacher for class availability.
 Students are encouraged to explore history and culture to develop a personal artistic style.
-Drawing and note taking will be included as a course requirement.
+Drawing and notetaking will be included as a course requirement.

-Prerequisite: Successful complete of Ceramics 1 and 2 and permission from instructor
+Prerequisite: Successful completion of Ceramics 1 and 2 and permission from instructor